Jameson Irish Whiskey: Boycott call and response

 In April 2023, the Ukrainian Ambassador to Ireland, Larysa Gerasko, called for a boycott of Jameson Whiskey as the company continued to trade with Russia after sanctions were introduced after the Russian invasion of Ukraine.

 On 12 May 2023, Irish Distillers said it would no longer export Jameson to Russia.
 Irish Distillers said that their parent company Pernod Ricard had decided to cease export of all international brands to Russia.
 The company also said it would cease distribution of its portfolio in Russia, a process that would take months.

 Sales

 Sales volume passed 8 million cases in 2019, a new high for the brand, including sales of 940,000 cases in December alone.
 It had previously passed 1 million cases in 1996, and 3 million in 2010.

-In 2008, The Local, an Irish pub in Minneapolis, sold 671 cases of Jameson (22 bottles a day), making it the largest server of Jameson's in the world – a title it maintained for four consecutive years.
+In 2008, The Local, an Irish pub in Minneapolis, sold 671 cases of Jameson (22 bottles a day), making it the largest server of Jameson in the world – a title it maintained for four consecutive years.